65th Grey Cup

-The 65th Grey Cup, also known as The Ice Bowl, was played on November 27, 1977, at Montreal's Olympic Stadium.
+The 65th Grey Cup, also known as The Ice Bowl or The Staples Game, was played on November 27, 1977, at Montreal's Olympic Stadium.
 The hometown Montreal Alouettes defeated the Edmonton Eskimos by a score of 41–6.

 Game Summary

 The 1977 Grey Cup was Canada's version of the Ice Bowl, as the playing surface was more ideal for ice hockey than football.
 A blizzard hit Montreal two days prior to the game, and stadium crews salted the field to melt the snow.
 But when the temperature plunged the next day, the melted snow turned into a sheet of ice.
 To combat the conditions, many Alouette players affixed staples to the bottom of their shoes in order to get good traction.
 This move was spearheaded by star defender Tony Proudfoot.
 The game was the third Grey Cup meeting in four years between the Alouettes and the Edmonton Eskimos.
 With a record Grey Cup crowd of 68,318 at Montreal's Olympic Stadium, the home team did not disappoint in a 41-6 rout over their Western rivals.

 Sonny Wade completed 22 of 40 passes for 340 yards and three touchdowns.
 He was intercepted once.
 Montreal had a total offence of 424 yards, making 21 first downs.
 The Eskimos were held to just 102 yards and turned the ball over 10 times, six times in the first half alone.
 The kicking game carried over from the 1975 Grey Cup as both Montreal's Don Sweet and Edmonton's Dave Cutler scored all the points in the first half.
 Sweet was good on three field goal attempts and missed on one for a single point.
 With Edmonton trailing 10-0, Cutler finally put the Eskimos on the scoreboard on the final play of the second quarter, connecting on a nine-yard field goal.
 Sweet booted two field goals, and Cutler kicked another before a Grey Cup touchdown drought spanning eight quarters between these teams was finally put to rest.
 Edmonton running back Angelo Santucci's fumble set up an Alouette scoring drive.
 Wade threw a seven-yard touchdown pass to Peter Dalla Riva to put the Alouettes ahead 23-6.
 Just prior to the start of the fourth quarter, Wade threw a 10-yard major to a wide-open John O'Leary, and the rout was on.

-Cornerback Vernon Perry returned an interception 74 yards to help set up Wade's seven-yard touchdown pass to Bob Gaddis.
+Cornerback Vernon Perry returned an interception a Grey Cup record 74 yards to help set up Wade's seven-yard touchdown pass to Bob Gaddis.
 Sweet added a single and field goal to complete the scoring.
 Sweet set a number of records in the game, including six field goals and 23 total points, records which still stand.
 This game marked the Alouettes' third and final championship of the 1970s.
 For the Eskimos, it marked their fourth loss in five trips to the final since 1960.